MomsFriendlyDevCo/Momsronomicon/README.md

 | Repo                  | Repository.
 This term usually means a single Git project instance.
 | SEO                   | Search Engine Optimization.
 A method to keep all the arseholes of the world under one job description.
 See Voodoo.
 | Server                | An owned, private resource that runs PHP.
+| SysAdmin              | Systems Administrator.
+Usually the root level administor of a server or cluster.
 | Text                  | General designation for any, potencially infinite, amount of textual data.
 Can usually compare to a BLOB.
 | UTC                   | Universal Time Code.
 A modern saying as no-one knows where "Greenwich" is.
 | View                  | A part of MVC.
 A view is usually raw output that should be sent to the browser.